angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 with some filtering, provide extra tricks vs. mill effects like :card[Ipnu Rivulet] and act as a pseudo +2 to your {U} card count for Force of Will effects.
-Especially useful if you need to bring in Force of Negations and maximise the ability to use them.
+Especially useful if you need to bring in Force of Negations and maximize the ability to use them.

 ## Why do some lists run Consider without Deep Analysis?